PaloAltoNetworks/pancloud-nodejs/README.md

 * Directory Sync Service
 * Event Service

 The secondary goal is to provide coverage, in the form of helpers, for common tasks/operations.

-* Log/event pagination
-* OAuth 2.0 and token refreshing
+(Log/event pagination, OAuth 2.0 and token refreshing ...)
-* More, coming soon!

-## Quick Starting
+# Quick Starting
 1. Install `pancloud` in your project as a dependency `npm install pancloud`
 2. Use the `autoCredentials()` function to instantiate a `Credentials` object based on your environmental variables